Multan: Bus rapid transit (Metro Bus)

 The Multan Metrobus is a bus rapid transit line which commenced service in January 2017, at a cost of 28.8 billion rupees.
 The BRT route serves 21 stations over the course of 18.5 kilometres, of which 12.5 kilometres are elevated.
 14 stations are elevated, while the remainder are at street level.
 The BRT route begins at Bahauddin Zakariya University in northern Multan, and heads southward to pass by the eastern edge of Multan's old city at the Daulat Gate before turning east to finally terminate at the Kumharanwala Chowk in eastern Multan.

 The route will be served initially by 35 buses, serving up to 95,000 passengers per day (or less than this but mostly students are using it).
 The Multan Metrobus is planned to ultimately have total of 4 BRT lines covering 68.82 kilometres, which will be complemented by feeder lines.

 Air

 Multan International Airport is located 10 km west of Multan's city centre, in the Multan Cantonment.
 The airport offers flights throughout Pakistan, as well as to the Persian Gulf States.

 In March 2015, a new terminal building was formally inaugurated by Pakistani Prime Minister Nawaz Sharif.
 Following the opening of the new terminal, passenger traffic soared from 384,571 in 2014–2015, to 904,865 in 2015–2016.

 Education

-Bahauddin Zakariya University (formerly known as Multan University) is the main source of higher education for this region.
+Bahauddin Zakariya University is the largest university in Multan.
+It is the second largest university in the province, after the University of the Punjab.

-Other universities include Muhammad Nawaz Shareef University of Agriculture Multan, Air University Multan Campus, the NFC Institute of Engineering and Technology, Nishat School and College Nishtar Medical University, Multan Public School, Multan Medical and Dental College, Institute of Southern Punjab, and Women University Multan.
-In July 2021, Pakistan opened its first ever government-run school for transgender students in the city of Multan.
+Other educational institutions in the city include: